Saved by the Bell (song): Release

 "Saved by the Bell" was recorded for Gibb's debut album, Robin's Reign.
 It was released as a single on 27 June 1969, with "Mother and Jack" as the B-side.
 On its release, the song competed directly with the Bee Gees' single "Don't Forget to Remember".
 "Saved by the Bell" rose to number two in the UK Singles Chart, while topping the short-lived British Top Pops newspaper charts.
 It also hit number one in South Africa, the Netherlands, New Zealand, and Ireland.
 "Saved by the Bell" held the number-one slot in South Africa for three weeks, in the Netherlands for six weeks, and in New Zealand for 1 week.
 Other chart positions include #4 in Norway, and #3 in Germany.
 It didn't fare as well in the US, only reaching #87.

+Record World said it was "an outstanding effort, bound to click."

 Shortly after the release of "Saved by the Bell", Gibb told The Guardian:

 "Everything I write I write to the best of my ability, that is, every song I have written could be a single.
 I never write A-sides that would be an insult to my ego.
 "Mother and Jack", on the flip of "Saved by the Bell", could just as well have been an A-side.
 All the tracks for my first LP could be singles."